Stone Extension and Refurbishment

 Although a cottage, to the back elevation within the kitchen the planners allowed floor to ceiling windows and timber bi-folding doors.
 Our team of specialist suppliers and fitters are experienced in supplying and fitting both timber and powder coated aluminium, quality bi-folding doors.
 This flooded the property with light and brought the magnificent views of the surrounding countryside into the kitchen.

 To achieve a great finish and a good design required a great deal of forward planning both prior to the works starting and during the project.
-With all the best will in the world sometimes things that look good on a drawing isn’t always practical when you undertake the work on-site.
+With all the best will in the world sometimes things that look good on a drawing aren’t always practical when you undertake the work on-site.
 This is why we always encourage regular site meetings and dialogue to ensure that the customer gets the best design and finish possible.

 On this occasion it wasn’t practical for the clients to stay in the property whilst all of the work was carried out.
 This is why we always produce a detailed build schedule, thus enabling the client to forward plan throughout the build.